Important facts

 Support with strategic decisions

-The audits provide valuable insights that help managers with strategic planning and decision-making.
-Possible areas of application for audits in strategic planning are
+Audits provide valuable insights that help executives with strategic planning and decision-making.
+Possible applications of audits in strategic planning include:

 - Expansion and investments: Assessment of the financial and operational risks associated with new markets or business areas